joekickass/spec/workload.md

 Workload files are defined on the service level for each individual testing tool that integrates with Keptn, e.g: it could live in the myservice/jmeter or myservice/neoload folder.

+## Workload file explained

+A Keptn Test Service, e.g: JMeter, Neoload ... should use the workload.yml specification to control the execution of a test, e.g: script, properties, ... but also test result reporting, e.g: evaluated timeframe, error reporting ...

+Here is an overview of the core elements **teststrategy**: defines for which test strategy this workload should be executed **description**: just a logical name for the test **script**: this section is very tool specific.
+It can just be a script name or a reference to test project, scenario ...
+**properties**: this is a list of properties that should be passed to the executed test **validations**: (optional) can be used to define when a test is sending a resul=pass vs result=fail, e.g: return fail if the overall failure rate of the test is >50%
+**infrastructure**: (optional) some testing tools can provision infrastructure on demand.
+This is the place to define what test infrastructure is needed
+**teststages** (optional) depending on the test you may have a warm-up, ramp-up, actual load test, cool-down phase, ...
+This allows a user to define what the actual load test phase is as this should be the timeframe used by the lighthouse service when retrieving the SLIs

 ## Example of a workload.yml file for JMeter

 Here is an example of such a workload file defining JMeter specific values for individual test strategies.